 - Your dizziness limits your activities or your participation in sports.

-THE INTERVENTION OF OUR PHYSIOTHERAPIST
+THE PHYSIOTHERAPIST’S INTERVENTION

 - Benign paroxysmal positional vertigo (BPPV)